Go Home back to Astrology

 Dr Z's Transit Authority

-One of the most straight forward, common, and basic techniques used in predictive astrology is that of "transiting" planets.
-If you've previously done any cursory investigations of astrology on the Internet - then you've probably already been exposed to and heard the term "transits" being casually bantered about.
+If you've previously done any cursory investigations of astrology on the Internet - then you've surely already at least been exposed to and heard the term "transits" being casually bantered about.

 Snapshot

-Your birth chart is a snapshot of where the planets were located on the Western Tropical Zodiac at the exact moment when you were born.
+Your astrological birth chart is a snapshot of where the planets were located on the Western Tropical Zodiac at the exact moment when you were born.
 However, your life (and time) refuses to stand still - and the planets continue on with their individual journeys through the sky, forever circling the Zodiac….

 Here's what a "transit" is: the positions of the moving (transiting) planets are compared with the stationary planetary positions in one's birth chart.